collective/mrs-developer/README.md

 - `branch`: Optional.
 Branch name, defaults to the remote's default branch.
 Ignored if `tag` is defined.
 - `tag`: Optional.
 Tag name.
 - `develop`: Optional.
 Boolean, can be toggled on/off to activate/deactivate a package.
 If activated, then deactivated afterwards, the package gets removed from `jsconfig` maintaining the synchronization with `mrs.developer.json`.
 Default is `true`.
+- `output`: Optional.
+Output directory override per repository.
+It also removes the `src/` prefix.
+If you still want it, you have to pass it along with the new output.

 ## Usage with (non-TypeScript) React